Versal/sdk/USAGE.md

 ### versal signin

+This command will sign you in to Versal.com.
+You will be asked your versal email and password.
-Signs a user in using versal username and password.
-A session ID will be stored in `~/.versal/config.json`.
+The session ID will be stored in `~/.versal/config.json`.

 ### versal create \<name\>

 Creates a gadget boilerplate in the named directory.
-Does not do anything, if the directory already exists.
+If this directory already exists, the command `versal create` will not do anything.

+### versal create \<name\> --template ttt

+Use a custom template for creating a new gadget project.

+Supported templates: `minimal`, `space`

-### versal preview [\<directory\> \<dir2\> \<dir3\> ...]
+### versal preview [\<directory1\> \<directory2\> \<directory3\> ...]

-Launches a local Player and API server for testing your new gadget.
+Launches a local Player and API server for testing your new gadget in the "sandbox".
 If multiple gadget directories are specified, any gadgets with valid `manifest.json` files will be added to your "sandbox" tray.

-In the case of the `preview` and `publish` commands, if no directory is specified then the current working directory will be assumed.
+If no directory is specified, the current working directory will be used.

 ### versal publish [\<directory\>]